Sree-sravya/Salesforce-project/README.md

 This repository features a demo of a Salesforce CRM project developed as part of a hands-on learning internship experience.
 The project demonstrates how Salesforce can be used to create a low-code, customizable platform to manage customer interactions, inventory, and order processing efficiently.

-Key Features
-1. Custom Objects:
-The project includes several custom objects such as Customer, Order, Inventory, and Item.
-These objects are interconnected using lookup and master-detail relationships to maintain data consistency.
+About the Project
+This project is designed to reflect a real-world business scenario, where products are tracked in inventory, customers place orders, and the system handles everything from stock deduction to sending automated notifications.
+It brings together the core capabilities of Salesforce, including:

-2. Customer Management:
+Customer and Order Management:
-New customers can be created and tracked using custom fields.
-Their purchase history and interactions are maintained within the system for easy reference.

-3. Order Placement:
-Users can place new orders by selecting customers and items from the inventory.
-Each order captures essential details like quantity, price, date, and status.
-The system updates inventory levels automatically.
+Add and manage customer records
+Place orders linked to specific customers and products View and update order details including status, price, and quantity

-4. Inventory Management:
+Inventory Management:
+Add and update product inventory
+Automatically track stock levels
-A custom object manages inventory items, tracking stock levels, item details, and availability.
-The system prevents orders from being placed if an item is out of stock.
+Block orders when an item is out of stock

-5. Flow Automation:
+Automation Using Flows:
-Flows are used to automate repetitive tasks such as sending confirmation emails after order placement, updating inventory counts, and notifying users when stock is low.
-Record-triggered flows reduce manual effort and improve accuracy.
+Flows are used to automate tasks like:

-6. Apex Code:
-Where declarative tools fall short, Apex triggers and classes are used to implement logic—such as validating order quantities, custom price calculations, and auto-assigning order statuses.

-Demo Overview
-The video walkthrough in this repository explains how to:

-Add new customers

-Create and manage orders

-Add and monitor inventory items

-View automated updates and flows in action

-Explore the Apex code used for custom logic

-Purpose
-This project simulates a scalable, real-world CRM application using Salesforce’s platform capabilities.
-It highlights the balance between no-code tools like flows and code-based extensions through Apex, making it easy to maintain while still powerful and flexible.
+Deducting stock when an order is placed
+Sending alert emails for low inventory
+Notifying customers as part of a loyalty program

+Custom Logic with Apex
+Apex triggers ensure that only valid orders are placed Custom code updates inventory and order records in the background

+This repository contains:
+The full Salesforce source code including Apex classes, triggers, flows, and object definitions A folder of screenshots to visually explain how the system works

-Click the link below to watch the project walkthrough: https://drive.google.com/file/d/1-zAD36qmaqNAqF9pD7ztnf7y2lywXUCG/view?usp=sharing
+A video walkthrough demonstrating the project in action Click the link below to watch the project walkthrough: https://drive.google.com/file/d/1-zAD36qmaqNAqF9pD7ztnf7y2lywXUCG/view?usp=sharing